roywangtw/roywangtw.github.io/_posts/2017-12-07-Forecasting-Price-Movements-of-iShares-MSCI-Japan-ETF.md

 The iShares MSCI Japan ETF seeks to track the investment results of MSCI Japan Index, which consists of stocks traded primarily on the Tokyo Stock Exchange.
 A summary prospectus can be found [here](https://www.ishares.com/us/library/stream-document?stream=reg&product=WEBXJPY&shareClass=NA&documentId=925856~926146~926374~1180074~1242907&iframeUrlOverride=%2Fus%2Fliterature%2Fsummary-prospectus%2Fsp-ishares-msci-japan-etf-8-31.pdf).

-> *The full R script for the following analysis can be found [here](http://roywangtw.github.io/files/2017-12-07-Forecasting-Price-Movements-of-iShares-MSCI-Japan-ETF.nb.html).*
+> *The full R code for the following analysis can be found [here](http://roywangtw.github.io/files/2017-12-07-Forecasting-Price-Movements-of-iShares-MSCI-Japan-ETF.nb.html).*

 ## Data retrieval and exploration